How Enterprise Higher Education leaders Actually Make Decisions

 Key Insights

-Enterprise Higher Education leaders score highest on Stakeholder (4.6/5) and Growth (4.2/5).
+Enterprise Higher Education leaders score highest on Stakeholder (4.5/5) and Growth (4.0/5).
 Over the past six months, the most notable change is a decrease in Technology orientation.
-Their leading priority is connecting students with industry leaders and alumni networks, while their most pressing challenge is pressure to be first on every new platform rather than being excellent.
-They measure success through student engagement and participation rates (upper 90s participation achieved online) and make decisions using timing of pm hire - balancing not too soon, not too late, and the specific scenario.
-Language that resonates includes "impact", "leverage", and "rewarding".
+Their leading priority is connecting students with industry leaders and alumni networks, while their most pressing challenge is need to showcase student talent and opportunity to broader ecosystem.
+They measure success through student engagement and participation rates (upper 90s participation achieved online) and make decisions using enterprise ecosystem fit - does tool integrate well with existing tools and team functions across unix/windows/service desk.
+Language that resonates includes "impact", "leverage", and "energizing".

 What's changing for Enterprise Higher Education leaders?